 Most meta refreshes appear to be spam.
 These are the ones that say if you aren’t redirected within five seconds, click this link.
 If the website has good security, it will block the spam and load the information you were looking for.

-Sometimes a business may want to use a meta refresh to explain that a familiar website has been changed, particularly if the business the website represents has been sold.
+Sometimes a business may want to use a meta refresh to explain that a familiar website has been changed, particularly if the company the website represents has been sold.

 Why Implement a Redirect Command?